 Awaab's Law for landlords: damp and mould obligations

-Awaab's Law set timed obligations on social landlords to investigate damp and mould reports.
-The Renters' Rights Bill extends similar duties into the private rented sector.
-Here's what landlords need to be ready for, in plain English.
+Awaab's Law has set timed obligations on social landlords to investigate damp and mould reports since October 2025, and the Renters' Rights Act 2025 contains the power to extend it into the private rented sector.
+Here's what the duties look like and what landlords should be ready for, in plain English.

 Key takeaways

-• Awaab's Law named after Awaab Ishak, the two-year-old who died in December 2020 from prolonged mould exposure in his family's social housing flat.
+- Awaab's Law is named after Awaab Ishak, the two-year-old who died in December 2020 from prolonged mould exposure in his family's social housing flat.

 Why Awaab's Law exists